vostoklabs/Baikal-Handwired-Split-Corne-Keyboard/README.md

 ### Flashing Instructions (UF2)

-1. Put the Nice!nano into bootloader mode (double-tap the reset button quickly)
+1. Put the Nice!nano into bootloader mode (short GND and the reset pins  quickly to simulate double-tap)
 2. A USB drive named `NICENANO` should appear
 3. Drag-and-drop the appropriate `.uf2` file onto the drive
 4. The board will automatically reboot with new firmware